Alexhuszagh/minimal-lexical/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: Custom issue template
-about: Describe this issue template's purpose here.
+about: Issue template for miscellaneous issues.
 title: "[OTHER]"
 labels: ''
 assignees: Alexhuszagh